-For accessing Dynamics NAV 2013 or newer, Jet Express includes multiple connection methods:
+For accessing Dynamics NAV 2013 or newer, Jet Basics includes multiple connection methods:

 The information in this article will help you establish a Direct SQL Server connection to your database

 For organizations and users with direct access to the SQL Server on which their NAV database is stored (and using Windows Authentication or NAV User/Password Authentication), this data source can provide substantially faster reporting access than is traditionally possible through NAV's Web Services.

 If your organization uses a different type of connection, please see one of our other articles:

 (although these articles describe the full Jet Reports Excel add-in, the concepts also apply to Jet Basics)